"Do not tell a friend anything you would conceal from an enemy."

 Arram talked over all the others: "What about a story of Haroun al-Rashid?"

 Everyone looked at him.
-Arram lost his voice at the scrutiny.
+Arram turned red at the scrutiny.
 He buried his face in his wine bowl, but the others wouldn't let him back out now.

-"Haroun al-Rashid, ruler of the city of Baghdad, Caliph of the Empire and Defender of the Faithful, May He Live for a Thousand Years, that Haroun al-Rashid?" said their host, a bald man who had once been a mamluk until freed.
+"Haroun al-Rashid, ruler of the city of Baghdad, Caliph of the Empire and Defender of the Faithful, May He Live for a Thousand Years, that Haroun al-Rashid?" said their host, a bald man who had once been a mamluk.

 "Do you hear that?" said the mamluk.
 "Even in Sicily they tell stories of our beloved caliph!
 Even in Sicily!"

-The others muttered that yes, they had heard it, and the mamluk grinned as though he had told them first.
-Arram continued.
+The others muttered that yes, they had heard it, and the mamluk grinned as though he'd told them first.
+Arram continued:

 "That's what they say in Sicily?" said the man on Arram's right, a mercenary of some kind.

 "Hogwash!" said the man on his left, a noted traveling physician.
-"The caliph would never leave the safety of the palace to mingle with the likes of us."
+"The caliph would never leave the safety of the palace."

-"The caliph will do whatever he pleases," said the man with the eyepatch.
+"The caliph will do whatever he pleases," said the merchant with the eye patch.
 "What would you know about his comings and goings?"

-"Well," said the man with the eyepatch, "the boy didn't say that it was true, he said that it was a story, and I myself have heard such stories many times.
-For example, one night our beloved caliph, Haroun al-Rashid, May He Live For a Thousand Years, was traveling in disguise through the market along with his bodyguard, Masrur, and heard the tale of how a misunderstanding over a mere apple caused a man to most unjustly murder his wife..."
+"Well," said the man with the eye patch, "the boy didn't say that it was true, he said that it was a story, and I myself have heard such stories many times.
+For example, one night our beloved caliph, Haroun al-Rashid, Defender of the Faithful, May He Live For a Thousand Years, was traveling in disguise through the market along with his bodyguard, Masrur, and heard the tale of how a misunderstanding over a mere apple caused a man to most unjustly murder his wife..."